project-reunite/reunite/README.md

 ### API tests

-The server uses mocha to test its API's.
+The server uses mocha to test its API's, and will also report test coverage.

 ```bash
 cd server